microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

 The report will display the results of the assessment in four sections:

-* *Security and compliace* - this section has three different reports for all security and compliance recommendations.
+* *Security and compliance* - this section has three different reports for all security and compliance recommendations.
 The first one shows the results for all the checks grouped by status: passed, failed or inconclusive.
 The second report shows a donut chart with the recommendations grouped by priority low, medium or high.
 Finally, there is a list with all of the security and compliance recommendations.

    ![SQL Healthcheck security and compliance status](./sql_healthcheck_security_status.png)